Prosecutors seek additional sanctions for Trump in hush money case as key witness resumes testimony

+The agreement, dated less than two weeks before the 2016 presidential election, called for Stormy Daniels to receive $130,000 in exchange for her silence about a tryst she said she had with Trump a decade earlier.
+The money was paid by Trump's lawyer and personal fixer, Michael Cohen, and the agreement referred to both Trump and Daniels with pseudonyms: Peggy Peterson and David Dennison.

-The testimony from attorney Keith Davidson is seen as a vital building block for the prosecution's case that Trump and his allies schemed to bury unflattering stories in the run-up to the 2016 presidential election.
-Davidson is one of multiple key players expected to be called to the stand in advance of prosecutors' star witness, Michael Cohen, Trump's former lawyer and personal fixer.
+The deal was displayed during testimony from attorney Keith Davidson, a lawyer who represented Daniels and a Playboy model who have said they had sexual encounters with the former president.
+Davidson's testimony is seen as a vital building block for the prosecution's case that Trump and his allies schemed to bury unflattering stories in the run-up to the 2016 presidential election.
+He is one of multiple key players expected to be called to the stand in advance of Cohen, the star prosecution witness.

 “The defendant is talking about witnesses and the jury in this case, one right here outside this door,” prosecutor Christopher Conroy said.
 “This is the most critical time, the time the proceeding has to be protected.”